FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/build_scripts/README.md

 # Build Scripts Directory

-This directory contains all the scripts needed to build executable versions of Fortuva Bot for different platforms.
+This directory contains all the scripts needed to build executable versions of Fortuva Engine for different platforms.

 ## Files Overview